-- · Attach separate sheets on which you follow the same format and sequence as on the printed form, if you need more space for any part or line item. - Show totals on the printed form. - Put the organization's name and employer identification number (EIN) on the attached separate sheets and identify the part or line that the attachments support. - You may round off cents to whole dollars on your return and schedules.
-If you do round to whole dollars, you must round all amounts.
+- Attach separate sheets on which you follow the same format and sequence as on the printed form, if you need more space for any part or line item. - Show totals on the printed form. - Put the organization's name and employer identification number (EIN) on the attached separate sheets and identify the part or line that the attachments support. - The organization may round off cents to whole dollars on the return and schedules.
+If the organization does round to whole dollars, it must round all amounts.
 To round, drop amounts under 50 cents and increase amounts from 50 to 99 cents to the next dollar.
 For example, \$1.39 becomes \$1 and \$2.50 becomes \$3.

-If you have to add two or more amounts to figure the amount to enter on a line, include cents when adding the amounts and round off only the total.
+If the organization has to add two or more amounts to figure the amount to enter on a line, include cents when adding the amounts and round off only the total.